How did the first iPhone integrate with iTunes?

 Related Posts

-- What was the screen size of the first iPhone?
+- What was the user interface like on the first iPhone?

-- How did the first iPhone's touchscreen technology work?
+- How did the first iPhone cater to business users?

-- What legacy did the first iPhone leave for future devices?
+- What network did the first iPhone use in the United States?

-- What was the screen size of the first iPhone?
+- What was the initial market reception of the first iPhone?

-- What was the impact of the first iPhone on mobile photography?
+- What was the significance of the first iPhone's App Store launch?